huggingface/blog/matryoshka.md

 * [Matryoshka Embeddings - Inference](https://sbert.net/examples/training/matryoshka/README.html#inference)

 <details><summary><b>Click here to see how to use the Nomic v1.5 Matryoshka Model</b></summary>

+Note: Nomic specifically requires an `F.layer_norm` before the embedding truncation.
+As a result, the following snippet uses manual truncation to the desired dimension.
+For all other models, you can use the `truncate_dim` option in the constructor.

 ```python
 from sentence_transformers import SentenceTransformer